Don’t see what you are looking for? Email your questions to firstname.lastname@example.org, and we will get right back to you!

 So far, so good.
 But the broker usually has a formal or informal agreement with the dealer and is paid by the dealer to find you the car.
 Even if the broker charges you for their service, they also charge the dealer, and that results in you paying more than you should, since the dealer has to cover the fee he is paying the broker.

 Additionally, the broker almost always works with a pre-selected dealer or set of dealers – the “in” group.
 Often, the broker used to work for the dealer, or is friends with the dealer, or has done so many deals with the dealer that they socialize together.
-This means that the selection offered to you the consumer is limited by what the “in” dealer wants to sell, and more importantly, the “in” dealer sets the price of the car – and you can be sure that the price being set is higher than you need to pay.
+This means that the selection offered to you the consumer is limited by what the “in” dealer wants to sell, and more importantly, the “in” dealer sets the price of the car and you don’t get a chance to negotiate – so you can be sure that the price being set is higher than you need to pay.

 The broker is not data driven but is relationship driven, and works to protect and promote his relationship with his set of “in” dealers.